Overview

 Preparing for a future defined by digital technology is an important step in developing artists.
 Our digitally integrated curriculum helps you achieve a professional level with leading art-related software and practices.

-Laptop ownership is strongly recommended for all undergraduates.
-However, it’s required for the programs below.
-For more information please visit the Peck School of the Arts admission page
+Laptop ownership is strongly recommended for all students.
+However, it’s required for most majors.
+For more information, please visit the Peck School of the Arts admission page.

 University Core